Tier Policy Tuning CLI (Calibration)

 --n-seeds 10

-# Run VE sweep (quant_rtn edit) to calibrate min_effect_lognll
+# Run VE sweep (quant_rtn simulation edit) to calibrate min_effect_lognll

 invarlock advanced calibrate ve-sweep \